Liesjärvi National Park

 The grounds, including the buildings, gardens and crops of the former forest ranger estate, have remained almost unchanged for over a hundred years.
 During summer, life on the estate is very much like it was in the 1910s.

-During summer the farm is home to indigenous Finnish farm animals: horse, cows, sheep, chickens and a rooster.
+During summer the farm is home to indigenous Finnish farm animals: cows, sheep, chickens and a rooster.
 Old traditionally Finnish crops are farmed in both the estates gardens and fields by traditional methods.
 Rye is cut with scythes, dried on racks and threshed with flails in the drying barn.

 The purpose of this heritage farm is to preserve the cultural landscape, old buildings and species reliant on cultural heritage, as well as, to preserve folklore.